How Plaintiffs Can Use Lawsuit Loans For Their Assault And Battery Claims

 At this point, we can all agree that an Assault & Battery lawsuit is one that can cause a lot of issues for the defendant.
 In most cases, not only has the plaintiff sustained a large degree of injury, but they will also find themselves surrounded by medical bills and unable to return to work in order to pay them.
 Additionally, the physical and emotional toll suffered by victims of Assault & Battery is something that can’t be disregarded.

 With all of these pressures coming down on an Assault & Battery plaintiff, we’d like to help ease the financial load.
-When you Apply For A Lawsuit Loan Through Delta Settlement Funding, you can expect quick results – most likely ending with you having a few extra dollars in your bank account.
+When you Apply For A Lawsuit Loan Through Rapid Lawsuit Funding, you can expect quick results – most likely ending with you having a few extra dollars in your bank account.
 There is almost no risk in applying – so give it a shot today!

 What Is The Average Monetary Judgment Or Settlement From An Assault & Battery Case